Stockholm, Swedish krona (SEK)

 Sweden is officially called as “THE KINGDOM OF SWEDEN” is a Scandinavian country in Northern Europe.
 It borders Norway to the west and Finland to the east, and is connected to Denmark in the southwest by a bridge-tunnel across the Oresund.

 Southern Sweden is predominantly agricultural, while the north is heavily forested.
 Most of Sweden has a temperate climate, despite its northern latitude, with four distinct seasons and mild temperatures throughout the year.
 The country can be divided into three types of climate: the southernmost has an oceanic climate, the central part has a humid continental climate and the northern most part has a subarctic climate.

 - Creativity is central.
-Students are encouraged to think independently, creativity and critically.
-You will be free to think creatively because of the informal and non-hierarchical nature of Swedish society, where everyone is encourage to contribute ideas and opinions.
+Students are encouraged to think independently, creatively and critically.
+You will be free to think creatively because of the informal and non-hierarchical nature of Swedish society, where everyone is encouraged to contribute ideas and opinions.

-- Sweden’s status as a leader in innovation and a home of trendsletters and early adopters is nothing new: the list of Swedish world-changing inventions is a long one and includes the seatbelt, the pacemaker and the music service spotify
+- Sweden’s status as a leader in innovation and a home of trendsetters and early adopters is nothing new: the list of Swedish world-changing inventions is a long one and includes the seatbelt, the pacemaker, and the music service Spotify

 - Sweden has a long and proud history of academic excellence and despite its relatively small population, it’s home to some of the world’s best universities.
 The entire Swedish higher education system is ranked as one of the best in the world, and several Swedish universities are ranked by the Times Higher Education and the Academic Ranking of World Universities as being among the world’s best.

 - Sustainability and the environment are in focus.
 Equality and diversity are central to Swedish society.
 You will learn skills for a global career.